HaotianMXu/Multiclass_LinearSVM_with_SGD/README.md

 # Multiclass_LinearSVM_with_SGD
 A demonstration of how to use PyTorch to implement Support Vector Machine with one-vs.-all hinge loss.
-Weighted penalty of each class and square hinge loss are also availabel.
+Weighted penalty of each class and square hinge loss are also available.

 ## Requirements
 * PyTorch==0.2.0 with GPU support